ted-lang/ted/docs/src/examples/README.md

 # Example Programs

 This section contains complete Ted example programs.
+These examples focus on the timed hardware modeling library and explicit time semantics.

 ## Basic Examples